aaskorohodov/aaskorohodov/README.md

 ### [DNS](https://www.dns-shop.ru/)

 *Python Developer | June 2022 - November 2023*
-Focus: Primarily Back-End, with some Front-End contributions.
-Company context: Retailer specializing in electronics.
+Focus: Primarily Back-End, with some Front-End contributions Company context: Retailer specializing in electronics
 - As a team, developed a monolithic application to distribute products across hundreds of stores
 - Participated in developing business-logic for our distribution system
 - Optimized distribution logic by parallelizing the application into different threads and processes, achieving an astonishing >100x speed increase